UnofficialSamHub/MeadowLand/FAQ.md

 3. Take note of the Font Name
 4. Put the font file in the same folder as the rest of the files

-## How do i combine all of this into a pack?
+## How do I combine all of this into a pack?

+**Use the MeadowLandLauncher for easier generation!
+[Download MeadowLandLauncher today!](https://github.com/UnofficialSamHub/MeadowLauncher/releases)**
 1. Grab the template [Here](https://drive.google.com/file/d/1Vq4JUMLq9LFSfUV0UEndjm1RdGEm-Oj5/view?usp=sharing)
 2. Put it into the folder where all the other files are
 3. Change lines 5 - 8 accordingly (only modify the file names not anything outside the "")